grimaldodev/lorempi/README.md

 **Setup the server**

-Just navigate inside the folder and start the server
+Just start the server on your ssh console in the projecct

 ``` bash
 npm start